 Haley Hale, M.A., provides case management and crisis intervention services to survivors of human trafficking at the SAFE Center.
 She is also actively involved with community outreach and developing partnerships with other local organizations.
 Ms. Hale gained relevant experience in the anti-human trafficking and victim advocacy fields through her previous positions at Polaris and the National Center for Missing and Exploited Children (NCMEC).
 Ms. Hale received her Bachelor’s degree in Psychology with a minor in Criminology, Law and Society from George Mason University and her Master’s degree in Forensic and Legal Psychology from Marymount University.

 Ellie Lewis coordinates all communications projects and services at the SAFE Center.
-Her responsibilities include managing the SAFE Center’s website, social media, and outreach content; overseeing training and outreach efforts; and also developing written materials for the organization’s annual reports, grant funding proposals, professional speaking engagements, media appearances, and training presentations.
-Prior to this position, Ms. Lewis served one year as a Campus Compact Mid-Atlantic AmeriCorps VISTA member developing the SAFE Center’s economic empowerment and volunteer programs.
-She also worked as a Teaching Assistant for the University of Maryland’s Department of Criminology and Criminal Justice course on human trafficking.
+Her role at the Center includes managing the SAFE Center’s online platforms and developing organizational reports, newsletters, outreach and training presentations, and speeches for professional engagements.
+Prior to this position, Ms. Lewis completed one year as a Campus Compact Mid-Atlantic AmeriCorps VISTA member developing the SAFE Center’s economic empowerment and volunteer programs.
+She also worked as a Teaching Assistant for the University of Maryland’s Department of Criminology and Criminal Justice course on human trafficking and served with an international anti-trafficking organization in Phnom Penh, Cambodia to equip trafficking survivors and vulnerable populations with the resources necessary to revitalize their local community.
 Ms. Lewis received her Bachelor’s degree in English from the University of Maryland, College Park in 2017, where she graduated with honors and earned the Sandy Mack Honors Award for her senior honors thesis.